AJ4real/Connector/README.md

 // Get an organization
 GithubOrganization org = github.getGithub().fetchOrganization("Adriftus Studios").get();

+// Some methods in this API will return a GithubPerson; which can either be a GithubUser, or a GithubOrganization, but not both.
+GithubPerson person = repo.getOwner().block();
+// For example; if the owner of the repository is a organization, you would use: person.toOrganization().get().block();
+// But if the owner of the repository is a User and not a organization, you would use: person.toUser().get().block();

 // List all publicly available contributors for a repository Paginator<List<GithubPerson>> contributors = repo.listContributors((spec) -> {